mdziedzic/aroundtheworldin480days/wp-content/plugins/search-unleashed/readme.txt

 * Danish by Georg S. Adamsen
 * Lithuanian by WordPress TVS - Audrius
 * Belorussian by Marcis Gasuns
-* Czech by Pavel Soukenik
-* Slovenian by Rok

 == Installation ==